expectedparrot/edsl/docs/questions.rst

 Specifying language models
 --------------------------
-In the above examples we did not specify a language model for the question and survey, so the default model (GPT 4) was used.
+In the above examples we did not specify a language model for the question or survey, so the default model (GPT 4) was used.
-Similar to the way that we optionally passed scenarios to the question, we can also use the `by` method to specify one or more LLMs to use in generating results.
+Similar to the way that we optionally passed scenarios to a question and added AI agents, we can also use the `by` method to specify one or more LLMs to use in generating results.
 This is done by creating `Model` objects for desired models and optionally specifying model parameters, such as temperature.

 To check available models: